 Our Certificate of Incorporation provides that our Board of Directors shall consist of not less than three nor more than nine Directors to be elected at each annual meeting of shareholders and to serve for a term of one year or until their successors are duly elected and qualified.
-Our Board of Directors was comprised of seven members.
-Mr. Robert L. Montgomery, Jr., who had been a Director since 1982, announced his retirement as a Director effective as of March 31, 2004, reducing our Board of Directors to six members.
+Our Board of Directors had been comprised of six members.
+On October 17, 2004, the Board of Directors elected Ms. Linda A. Goodspeed and Mr. Stephen Rabinowitz Directors of our Company, thereby increasing our Board to eight members.

-Unless instructions to the contrary are received, it is intended that the shares represented by proxies will be voted for the election as Directors of Herbert P. Ladds, Jr., Timothy T. Tevens, Carlos Pascual, Richard H. Fleming, Ernest R. Verebelyi and Wallace W. Creek, each of whom is presently a Director and has been previously elected by our shareholders.
+Unless instructions to the contrary are received, it is intended that the shares represented by proxies will be voted for the election as Directors of Herbert P. Ladds, Jr., Timothy T. Tevens, Carlos Pascual, Richard H. Fleming, Ernest R. Verebelyi, Wallace W. Creek, Stephen Rabinowitz, and Linda A. Goodspeed, each of whom is presently a Director and, with the exception of Ms. Goodspeed and Mr. Rabinowitz, has been previously elected by our shareholders.
 If any of these nominees should become unavailable for election for any reason, it is intended that the shares represented by the proxies solicited herewith will be voted for such other person as the Board of Directors shall designate.
 The Board of Directors has no reason to believe that any of these nominees will be unable or unwilling to serve if elected to office.